OPS-E2E-PPE/VBA-Docs/api/Access.CheckBox.ControlSource.md

 keywords: vbaac10.chm10696
 f1_keywords:
 - vbaac10.chm10696
-ms.prod: access
 api_name:
 - Access.CheckBox.ControlSource
 ms.assetid: 167d8da3-0489-ca23-2821-e455b8ac2d53
 ms.date: 02/21/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CheckBox.ControlSource property (Access)

-You can use the **ControlSource** property to specify what data appears in a control.
+Use the **ControlSource** property to specify what data appears in a control.
 You can display and edit data bound to a field in a table, query, or SQL statement.
 You can also display the result of an expression.
 Read/write **String**.

 ## Syntax